 A student on Academic Probation whose Cumulative Grade Point Average falls below the College's minimum progress requirements as listed above will be suspended.
 A suspended student ordinarily cannot register for courses in the subsequent semester.
+Once a student is on probation and then falls below the required academic progress, they are automatically put on suspension regardless.

-If a suspended student believes that extenuating circumstances contributed to academic difficulties during a particular semester, he/she may appeal the suspension to the Associate Vice President for Academic Affairs within five (5) days of receipt of notice of suspension.
-Otherwise, a student may apply for readmission at the conclusion of the final grading period following the semester of dismissal.
+If a suspended student believes that extenuating circumstances contributed to academic difficulties during a particular semester, he/she may appeal the suspension to the Vice President for Academic Affairs within five (5) days of receipt of notice of suspension.